-The design and layout of the centre did not restrict the residents' movement.
-The centre was a large, modern and spacious three storey building with 99 single bedrooms.
-All of the bedrooms were en-suite with a shower, toilet and wash hand basin.
+The resident's bedroom accommodation consisted of 15 single rooms, three twin rooms and two multi-occupancy three-bedded room.
+11 bedrooms had en-suite toilet and wash hand basin facilities, and five bedrooms had en-suite showers.
 Residents' bedrooms were clean, tidy and had ample personal storage space.
-Many of the residents' bedrooms had fresh decanters of water and flowers.
+Many of the residents' bedrooms had fresh jugs of water or cordial.
 Bedrooms were personal to the resident's containing family photographs, art pieces and personal belongings.
 The centre was suitably and comfortably decorated with many homely features and bright communal areas with lots of natural light.

-The inspector found that the front door was open and was informed that it was locked after 10pm and could be opened by a key-pad.
-Residents were seen mobilising independently around the centre and had unrestricted access to the garden area.
-As the centre was situated adjacent to a main road, a small number of residents who were assessed as a high risk of elopement wore wander guard bracelets which were linked to the key-pad lock on the main front door.
-This device enabled the residents to move freely in the centre and maintained their safety as the front door automatically engaged to lock mode when the resident was a short distance from the door.
+As the centre was situated adjacent to a main road, there was a key-pad lock used to open and close the main entrance door due to the few residents at the high risk of elopement.
 This risk was regularly assessed and reviewed in the centre's restrictive practice and risk register, and it was included as part of the quarterly notifications submitted to the Office of the Chief Inspector.
-Some residents had been informed of the key-pad code and if they wished could open the front door.
+Some residents had been informed of the key-pad code and were seen coming and going from the centre on the day of inspection.
 The inspector observed that the physical environment allowed for care to be provided in a non-restrictive manner.
+Residents were seen mobilising independently around the centre.

-Residents told inspector they were consulted with about their care and about the organisation of the service.
+Residents told inspector they were consulted with about their care and about the services provided.
 Residents felt safe in the centre and their privacy and dignity was respected.
 Residents told the inspector they liked living in the centre and that staff were always respectful and supportive.
 Staff were familiar with residents' individual needs and provided person-centred care, in accordance with individual resident's choices and preferences.
 Records viewed on the day showed that staff had completed the human rights-based approach to care, responsive behaviours, restrictive practice and dementia care training, and the inspector observed that staff were knowledgeable and applied the principles of training in their daily practice.
 As a result, the inspector observed that the outcomes for residents were positive and that staff and resident interactions were personal and meaningful, upholding the residents' fundamental rights while promoting their privacy and dignity.

 There was adequate supervision of residents with current staffing levels suitable to the assessed needs of the residents.
 Staff were supported to perform their respective roles with ongoing mandatory and additional training.
-All staff had undergone training in restrictive practices and were aware of practices that may be restrictive, for example, low beds, bedrails, and sensor devices.
-Staff were very knowledgeable of the individual and person-centred needs of each resident.
-There was evidence of good communication between staff and residents, for example, a resident whose bedrails were removed as part of a review of restrictive devices told the inspector they were fully involved in the process.
-The resident had not been optimistic at the start of their trail without bedrails but was now used to not having the bed rails and did not miss them.
-Residents told the inspector that their call-bells were answered promptly and they were content and well looked after in this centre.
+All staff were aware of practices that may be restrictive, for example, bedrails and lap belts.
+Residents told the inspector that their call bells were answered promptly and they were content and well looked after in this centre.